 - 1. Professional development for peer evaluators should be provided on a regular basis by the College. - 2.
 Professional Development should be a priority of the peer review process and could inform peer review goals at the onset of the process or could be mutually identified by the reviewer(s) and reviewee as part of the observation process. - 3.
 Faculty in peer review shall have priority for Professional Development funds.

+IX.
 Appendices

-Appendix A: Article 4 of the Collective Bargaining Agreement (to include)
+Appendix A: Article 4 of the Collective Bargaining Agreement (to include).
+Add after ratification of the CBA.

 Appendix B: Timeline